XDC-Community/docs/get-started/dev-environment/remix.md

 Remix is an "easy-to-jump-in" All-in-One Developing enviroment browser-based interface intented for developers writing smart contracts to blockchain networks especifically EVM-Compatible, this allows developers to seamlessly deploy smart contracts without thinking free on-to much dependencies.

-XinFin Network has develop it's own Remix-Like system to aid integrate hassle-free smart contracts developing to the XDC Network named XinFin Remix it is an oncharge enviroment supporting instances of the network and preloaded with a customized testing suite and evm-machine based on the XinFin Blockchain
+XDC Network has develop it's own Remix-Like system to aid integrate hassle-free smart contracts developing to the XDC Network named XinFin Remix it is an oncharge enviroment supporting instances of the network and preloaded with a customized testing suite and evm-machine based on the XinFin Blockchain

 To access XinFin Remix we will fire up any modern browser and step to [XinFin Remix](https://remix.xinfin.network)